If we playfully consider blockchain as the “it girl” of Web3, we’re curious to know — how does she do it all? The secret: layers.

 Nischal Shetty, co-founder of Shardeum, an Ethereum-based layer 1 network that uses dynamic sharding to achieve linear scalability, shares a similar approach.
 In this version of the database partitioning technique, each node holds a different address range with a significant overlap between the address sets assigned to their respective nodes.
 But what sets Shardeum apart is its ability to combine a number of transactions to be processed as one and deliver fast finality while sharding, Shetty said, ensuring that each node added to the network immediately helps increase the transaction rate per second.

-“Although no one has been able to definitively solve the blockchain trilemma, which is one of the main obstacles to widespread crypto adoption,” he said, “I believe that [dynamic sharding] will help us achieve scalability and decentralization without compromising on security.”
+“Although no one has been able to definitively solve the blockchain trilemma, which is one of the main obstacles to widespread crypto adoption,” Shetty said, “I believe that [dynamic sharding] will help us achieve scalability and decentralization without compromising on security.”

 XY Oracle Network co-founder Trouw believes that variations of the encrypted, code-based communication techniques used to secure blockchains, known as cryptography, will eventually settle the debate.
 He sees self-verifying cryptography, such as zero knowledge proofs, as “the only way to solve the trilemma.”
+His platform performs many of the decentralized functions currently executed on other layer 1 and layer 2 systems without consensus, using cryptography in its place.

-There is one impasse that is yet to be ironed out, however.
+There is one impasse yet to be ironed out, however.
 Known as the double-spend problem, Trouw said that the duplication of digital tokens, when crypto is mistakenly or fraudulently spent more than once, can only be prevented through a consensus mechanism at this time.